BiGCAT-UM/BLAST-OER/intro.md

 comparing these sequences is of high interest too:

 * if two sequences are sufficiently similar, they have the same biological role
-* if two sequences of the genomes of two species are highly similar, these species are evolutionatily related
+* if two sequences of the genomes of two species are highly similar, these species are evolutionarily related
 * some small changes in the DNA sequence cause changes in the protein sequence
 * changes in the protein sequence can have effect on the biology